2noise/ChatTTS/README.md

 # ChatTTS
 [**English**](./README.md) | [**中文简体**](./README_CN.md)

 ChatTTS is a text-to-speech model designed specifically for dialogue scenario such as LLM assistant.
 It supports both English and Chinese languages.
 Our model is trained with 100,000+ hours composed of chinese and english.
 The open-source version on HuggingFace is a 40,000 hours pre trained model without SFT.
+Try the Hugging Face [demo](https://huggingface.co/spaces/Dzkaka/ChatTTS).

 For formal inquiries about model and roadmap, please contact us at open-source@2noise.com.
 You could join our QQ group: 808364215 for discussion.
 Adding github issues is always welcomed.